swansondesigns/ts-proposal-wp/docs/sections/requirements/hosting.md

 ### Professional Support

 Both the development team and Tri-State staff need access to knowledgeable support when issues arise.
 The hosting provider should offer WordPress expertise, not just general server support.

-### Compliance Standards

-The hosting provider must meet appropriate compliance and security standards for a regulated utility company, including proper certifications and audit procedures.
+Professional support should be easily accessible to both parties when assistance is needed.